 - Street Team Youth Programs

 - My Account

 *The 'For the trial of Negroes' Act was passed on this date in 1700.
-This was a colonial law passed for the socialization and control of Blacks in Delaware.
+This was a colonial law passed to socialize and control black Africans in Delaware.
 This policy marked 150 years of discriminatory legislation to preserve chattel slavery in America.

-The General Assembly passed an act in 1773 raising the duty to 20 pounds for bringing an individual enslaved person into the Lower counties with the explanation that numerous plots and insurrections in mainland America had resulted in the murders of several whites.
+The General Assembly passed an act in 1773 raising the duty to 20 pounds for bringing an individual enslaved person into the Lower counties, explaining that numerous plots and insurrections in mainland America had resulted in the murders of several whites.